 Our curriculum is rooted in the principles of the UN Convention on the Rights of the Child (CRC) - particularly the right to an education that develops every child’s personality, talents, and abilities to the full (Article 29).
 Children learn about their rights and the rights of others, fostering respect, empathy, and a strong sense of global citizenship.

-We place a strong emphasis on developing core skills in reading, writing, and mathematics, while also valuing the arts, humanities, and physical education as essential parts of a well-rounded education.
-Educational visits, visitors, and enrichment activities help bring learning to life and strengthen pupils’ understanding of the world around them.
+We value all areas of the curriculum, including the arts, humanities and physical education, as essential to a well-rounded education.
+Educational visits, visitors and enrichment activities bring learning to life and strengthen pupils’ understanding of the world.

-Our teaching and learning practices actively promote children’s rights, encouraging participation, respect, and responsibility (Articles 12, 13, and 15).
-Through links to the Global Goals, pupils explore topics such as climate action, reduced inequalities, and responsible consumption, helping them understand their role as global citizens and change-makers.
+Our teaching and learning practices actively promote children’s rights, encouraging participation, respect and responsibility (Articles 12, 13 and 15).
+Through meaningful links to the Global Goals, pupils engage with global challenges such as sustainability, equality and environmental responsibility, empowering them to see themselves as active global citizens and change-makers.

 The impact of our curriculum is reflected in pupils who embody our school values - they are lifelong learners, confident, and motivated to continue their learning journey well beyond primary school.
 Our children develop as global citizens, showing respect, empathy, and responsibility towards others and the world they live in.

-As a Rights Respecting School and an Eco School, we empower pupils to understand their role in promoting sustainability, fairness, and equality.
-They learn to make informed choices that have a positive impact on their community and the wider world.
+As a Rights Respecting School and an Eco School, our children grow as global citizens, demonstrating respect, empathy and responsibility towards others and the environment.
+They understand the importance of sustainability, fairness, dignity and equity, and are able to make informed choices that positively impact their communities and the wider world.

 Through regular assessment, reflection, and high expectations, we ensure all pupils make strong progress from their starting points.
 Our curriculum outcomes are carefully monitored and evaluated to meet high standards of quality education and personal development.